masagrator/Status-Monitor-Overlay/README.md

   - System Unsafe
 - SoC, PCB & Skin temperatures (Skin temperature not supported by FWs <5.0.0)
 - Fan Rotation Level
 - PFPS and FPS (with help of [NX-FPS](https://github.com/masagrator/NX-FPS), more info in repo.
-Not installing it results in not showing FPS counters on overlay) [Not available for SX OS]
+Not installing it results in not showing FPS counters on overlay)

 # Planned:
 - Add Graph mode